 How do I cite documents in AP world?

 AP world has a section called “document.citations”, which uses the same citation syntax as MLA.
-This allows you to include any citation format in AP world.
+This allows you to include any citation format in the AP world.

 How do I cite a visual in AP world?

-In AP world, it is common to use a visual (like a map or a picture) as evidence to support a claim that you make in your AP essay.
-To add a visual to AP world, use the “visual.citations” section.
+In the AP world, it is common to use a visual (like a map or a picture) as evidence to support a claim that you make in your AP essay.
+To add a visual to the AP world, use the “visual.citations” section.